tslocke/hobocookbook/gitorials/subsite.markdown

 browse to "/admin/events", you can create, remove, update and destroy any events you have permission to access.

+## Modifying the views

+If you need to modify the views for your subsite, you may create subdirectories in `app/views/admin`.
+For example, `app/views/admin/foos/show.dryml` is the show view for the foos controller.

+`app/views/taglibs/admin_site.dryml` is the equivalent of application.dryml for your subsite.

 ## Updating your User model

 At this stage you have created an administrator interface, and could